gordrob/Congo/README.md

 # Congo
-Hearts of Iron 4 modding experiment.
+Hearts of Iron 4 modding experiment that creates a new country, Congo, that replaces the central African Belgian colonies.